Skip to main content

 The Mosaico Daemon, a.k.a. mosaicod, acts as engine of the data platform.
-Developed in Rust, it is engineered to be the high-performance arbiter for all data interactions, guaranteeing that every byte of robotics data is strictly typed, atomically stored, and efficiently retrievable.
+Engineered to be the high-performance arbiter for all data interactions, guaranteeing that every byte of robotics data is strictly typed, atomically stored, and efficiently retrievable.

-It functions on a standard client-server model, mediating between your high-level applications (via the SDKs) and the low-level storage infrastructure.
+It functions on a standard client-server model, mediating between your high-level applications and the low-level storage infrastructure.

 Architectural Design

-mosaicod is architected atop the Apache Arrow Flight protocol.
-Apache Arrow Flight is a general-purpose, high-performance client-server framework developed for the exchange of massive datasets.
+mosaicod is architected atop the Apache Arrow Flight protocol, a general-purpose, high-performance client-server framework developed for the exchange of massive datasets.
 It operates directly on Apache Arrow columnar data, enabling efficient transport over gRPC without the overhead of serialization.

 Unlike traditional REST APIs which serialize data into text-based JSON, Flight is designed specifically for high-throughput data systems.
 This architectural choice provides Mosaico with three critical advantages: